A Beautiful Little Town in Panama Called Torio

 Slym operates a car service to drive people where they want to go.
 If you don’t want to take an eight-hour bus ride to a smaller Panamanian town, you pay someone like Slym and his air-conditioned SUV to do it for you.

-Slym is a fantastic driver, very friendly, and knowledgeable about all things Panama.
+Slym is a fantastic driver, very friendly, English-speaking, and knowledgeable about all things Panama.
 If you have a couple of extra hundred dollars, I recommend his services to get where you’re going.
 Plus, his SUV has that new car smell.
 I love that.
-His company is called Slym’s Panama Tour Service, and here are links to his Facebook and Google pages.

 After about five comfortable hours in the car, plus a few stops along the way, we made it to our rented house in Torio.